s0undt3ch/refine/docs/installation/index.md

 ## Using pip

-To install the `recode` tool for use in the CLI, use the following command:
+To install the `refine` tool for use in the CLI, use the following command:

 ```sh
 pip install re-code